What Is a Medicare Supplement?

 - Like all Medicare plans, Medicare Supplements only cover one person.
 Your spouse and/or dependents would need their own plan.

 - You cannot use a Medicare Supplement with a Medicare Advantage plan.
-It is illegal for anyone to sell you a Supplement if you plan on keeping your Advantage plan.
+It is illegal for anyone to sell you a Supplement if you plan on keeping your Medicare Advantage plan.

 - The fall Annual Election Period from October 15th – December 7th does not apply to Medicare Supplements.
 You can enroll into a Medicare Supplement almost any month, but you would have to pass the health questionnaire if you have been on Medicare Part B for more than 6 months.